Extended-Thunder/send-later/index.md

   described above, and any of your own custom functions).

-  The function will be passed whatever date/time is specified above as its "previous" occurrence, or "`null`" if the date/time input field is blank.
+  The function will be passed whatever date/time is specified above as its "previous" occurrence, or `null` if the date/time input field is blank.

   Some functions (including the `BusinessHours` function mentioned above), accept arguments to customize their behavior.
 When you select the "function" recurrence